 Rue Toullier is rather smaller.
 It is named for Charles Bonaventure Marie Toullier (1752-1835).
 He is little known outside France.
 Like Cujas, Toullier lived through very stormy times.
 After the reorganisation of the universities in the Napoleonic period, he again became a professor at Rennes (he was from Brittany), where he had occupied a chair before the Revolution.
 He survived the Restoration.
 What he is known for is his multi-volume Droit civil français suivant l’ordre du Code Napoléon, ouvrage dans lequel on a tâché de réunir la théorie à la pratique, Paris, 1811-1831.
 It is an important early commentary on the Code civil des Français of 1804.
 It became very familiar to your blogger when he worked on his doctoral studies in the late 70s.
 These concerned codification in Louisiana in 1808 and Quebec in 1866 (see now John W. Cairns, Codification, Transplants and History: Law Reform in Louisiana (1808) and Quebec (1866), Talbot Publishing, 2015).
 The redactors in Quebec consulted Toullier’s work regularly, as indeed did those who revised the Louisiana Code in 1825.

-Indeed, though not immediately obvious, what links these streets together, is the Code civil des Français of 1804, one of the most influential law books ever.
+Indeed, though not immediately obvious, what links these streets together, is the Code civil des Français of 1804, one of the most influential law texts ever, almost approaching the significance of Justinian’s Digest.
 The most interesting work on it recently has been by our colleague Jean-Louis Halpérin, now of the ENS in Paris.

 One does wonder if the grandeur of the street is a reflection on the perceived status of the jurist when the street was named after him!
 But that would perhaps be to make too much of the minimal evidence.
 It is nonetheless worth mentioning that there is a Place Cujas in Bourges and a rue Cujas in Toulouse, a rue Toullier in Rennes and another in St Malo, as well as a rue Domat in Clermont-Ferrand.